THEozmic/links_finder_php/README.md

 # How it works

-The script goes to nairaland and radar.techcabal.com to find posts that resemble job posts then creates links to them and outputs the links
+The script goes to nairaland.com and radar.techcabal.com to find posts that resemble job posts then creates links to them and outputs the links

 # Input
 - Links to crawl